google/WebFundamentals/src/content/en/updates/2019/07/image-support-for-async-clipboard.md

 ### Handling paste events

 Paste events can be handled by listening for the (surprise) `paste` event.
+Note that you need to call `preventDefault()` in order to modify the to-be-pasted data, like for example, convert it to uppercase before pasting.
 It works nicely with the new asynchronous methods for reading clipboard text:

 ```js